algao1/blurb/content/posts/kv_store.md

 ![LSM Tree](/blurb/img/lsm_tree.png)

-This setup allows our writes to be sequential since we can just write to the latest table, and append new ones as the old ones fill up (which makes this fast!).
+This setup allows us to write sequentially to memory (which is very fast) by writing to the latest memtable, and appending new ones as they fill up.
+We can then persist from memory to disk in the background in batches, which is more performant.

 ```go
 // lsm_tree.go